-The R&B duo of Cedric “K-Ci” Hailey and Joel “Jo-Jo” Hailey didn’t generate all that much heat, or even crowd reaction, during the first half of their concert.
-But a much-rumored reunion by all members of Jodeci, the hit-making quartet that spawned K-Ci & Jo-Jo, was just the spark this otherwise disappointing show needed.
+The bawdy R&B duo of Cedric “K-Ci” Hailey and Joel “Jo-Jo” Hailey didn’t generate all that much heat, or even crowd reaction, during the first half of their Universal concert on Saturday night; the sexy singing brothers exhibited almost no chemistry onstage and instead seemed all but intent on upstaging each other.
+But a late-set, much-rumored reunion appearance by all four members of Jodeci, the hit-making North Carolina vocal quartet that spawned K-Ci & Jo-Jo in 1996, was just the spark of energy and excitement this otherwise disappointing show needed.

 The Hailey sibs, enveloped by a thick blanket of stage fog, opened their headlining set with a handful of older tracks, like “I Wanna Get to Know You” and “Last Night’s Letter,” from their still-best 1997 album “Love Always.”
 But the sparsely filled house responded with only polite applause to the pair as they worked separate sides of the room with lots of crude body language that matched their cliched lyrical come-ons.

 K-Ci was the bigger ham of the two, and he repeatedly ventured out into the audience in an unsuccessful attempt to create some energy in the vibeless room.
 The hit 1999 ballad “Girl,” during which K-Ci tore his shirt off, drew screams from the crowd and was one of the few bright spots of the first half.